-- outstanding performance through special algorithms for large models with nonlinear material and contact, - contact algorithms have been strictly designed to meet the needs of large models with many contacts. - unrivaled fast method for linear material and contact. - Gasket elements can be handled as integral part of the contact iteration instead of a feature in nonlinear material analysis (i.e. CCNG analysis, Contact Controlled Nonlinear Gasket analysis).
+- outstanding performance through special algorithms for large models with nonlinear material and contact, - contact algorithms have been strictly designed to meet the needs of large models with many contacts, - unrivaled fast method for linear material and contact. - Gasket elements can be handled as integral part of the contact iteration instead of a feature in nonlinear material analysis (i.e. CCNG analysis, Contact Controlled Nonlinear Gasket analysis).
 If no other material nonlinearities are present in the model, run time reduction factors can be higher than 10 (e.g. for analysis of combustion engines with pretension, temperature loads, and cylinder pressures).
-In cases, where other material nonlinearities are present in the model, a run time reduction by a factor of about 2 can still be achieved.
+In cases, where other ma-

 - An additional speed-up can be obtained, if a contact analysis is repeated.
-The resulting contact status of a contact analysis is stored in socalled contact status files.
+The resulting contact status of a contact analysis is stored in so-called contact status files.
 These contact status files may be used as starting point for the subsequent contact analysis.
-In case of small changes, this will essentially reduce the run time of the new contact analysis. - If several temperature fields are used several times in an engine analysis, e.g. to calculate several load cycles with different temperatures like in a cold and hot engine, then a special algorithm can be used to accelerate the analysis significantly (see Fig. 118).
+In case of small changes, this will essentially reduce the run time of the new contact analysis. - If several temperature fields are used several times in an engine analysis, e.g. to calculate several load cycles with different temperatures like in a cold and hot engine, then a special algorithm can be used to accelerate the analysis significantly (see Fig. 125).